 Bruce has been with Airedale Property Trust since its incorporation in 2009.

 The Lifewise Trust Board

-Rohan MacMahon is the Strategy Director at Crown Fibre Holdings.
+Rohan MacMahon has been a Lifewise Board member for three-and-a-half years, and as of 1 April 2020, he is the Chair of the Lifewise Board.
+He is a management consultant, formerly the Strategy Director at Crown Fibre Holdings.
 He also leads the Auckland Street Choir, which he founded in 2015.
 Whether as a Lifewise Big Sleepout participant or as a Splicer who brings city-centre folks together over a joyful tune, Rohan believes in bringing about positive changes by working together in harmony.